woctezuma/steam-market/README.md

 ### Cookie

-To relax the rate limits enforced by Steam API, fill-in your cookie information in a file called `personal_info.txt`:
+To relax the rate limits enforced by Steam API, fill-in your cookie information in a file called `personal_info.json`:

 1. To do so, make sure you are connected to your Steam account on a Steam Community page, e.g. [Steam Market](https://steamcommunity.com/market/).<br/>
   ![steam community](https://github.com/woctezuma/steam-market/wiki/img/K0P9Uxu.png)